pozitr0n/Operation-Test-Task/README.md

-# Operation-Test-Task
+# Operation Test-Task

-Test project for working with the Operation library of the Swift language.
+## Test project for working with the Operation library of the Swift language.